-The WAVE Report measures student learning behaviours against The WAVE Performance Continuum - refer to our website for more information:
+The WAVE Report measures student learning behaviours against the WAVE Performance Continuum - refer to our website for more information:

-WAVE Reports will be generated for every student in Years 7-10 twice a term and uploaded onto the Sentral Student Portal for parents and carers to refer to.
+WAVE Reports will be generated for every student in Years 7-12 once a term (Distributed week 7) and uploaded onto the Sentral Student Portal for parents and carers to refer to.
 The report will assist parents and carers in encouraging their child to be active towards their learning and to strive to reach their personal best.